 General education is during the first few years of college and consists mostly of liberal arts (humanities, arts, and sciences).
 The core courses are more specific to the career path that you are to choose.

-The highest of all degrees is also known as the Doctorate Degree, which usually takes 4-6 years to complete along with dissertations and a major research project.
-Some Doctorates require a Master’s degree, but other programs may accept those with just bachelor’s degrees.
+The highest of all degrees is also known as the Doctorate Degree, which usually takes 4-6 years to complete, along with dissertations and a major research project.
+Some Doctorates require a Master’s degree, but other programs may accept those with just a bachelor’s degree.

 There are two types of Doctorate degrees.
 The first is Research-oriented (a.k.a.
 The Ph.D.).
-In this case, ph – Philosophy denotes research and learning for further knowledge than actual philosophy in itself.
+In this case, Ph – Philosophy denotes research and learning for further knowledge rather than actual philosophy.

 The second kind, the Professional application degree (a.k.a.
 Applied Doctorate), focuses on applying for the subject/courses in the context of actual day-to-day scenarios in the field and creating solutions to the issues at hand.

 Roughly 190,178 people earned doctorate or professional degrees in 2020.